vanhbakaa/moonbix-bot/README.md

 > [!WARNING]
 > I am not responsible for your account.
 Please consider the potential risks before using this bot. <br>
-> IF YOU ARE RUNNING MORE THAN 1 ACCOUNT PLEASE ADD PROXY FOR EACH ACCOUNT!
+> IF YOU ARE RUNNING MORE THAN 1 ACCOUNT PLEASE ADD PROXY FOR EACH ACCOUNT OR RUN WITHOUT MULTI-THREAD

 # 🔥🔥 Use PYTHON 3.10 - 3.11.5 🔥🔥